 Rectifying the Mistake: Efforts to Set Things Right

-Recognizing this error’s gravity, efforts are underway to fix the situation and update accounting records as needed.
+Recognizing the gravity of this error, efforts are underway to fix the situation and update accounting records as needed.
 The Department of Education has taken swift action to correct reporting discrepancies and ensure accurate information is provided.

 Steps have been taken to review and reconcile loan data, identifying the loans that were improperly accounted for.
 This meticulous process involves cross-referencing various databases and conducting extensive audits to ensure every loan is appropriately classified and reported.